mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ##### Save Results to a File
 Users can also redirect print output to a file.
-For example, data can be saved in a text file as follows:
+For example, data can be saved in a text file:
 ```julia
 open("bus.txt", "w") do file
     printBusConstraint(analysis, file)